Skip to Content

 Paya Soup

-Enjoy a flavorful bowl of paya soup with warm naan.
-Simmering beef bones create a comforting and nourishing broth garnished with warmly spiced baghar.
-The hearty soup is a perfect addition to your winter dinner rotation.
+Enjoy a comforting bowl of beef paya soup with warm naan.
+Slow-simmered beef bones create a rich broth, finished with a warmly spiced baghar.
+The hearty soup is perfect for chilly nights and your weekly dinner rotation.

 A bowl of paya.